hans/lwt/README.md

 **Learning with Texts** (LWT) is a tool for language learning by reading.
 It is a self-hosted web application.

+You feel that you won't learn much by translating dumb sentences or using grammar books?
+Learning with Texts offers you the possibility to learn by reading texts in your objective language.
+The idea: when you don't know a word in a text, just click it.
+We show you the translation, and you will have regular tests to remember it.
+Ready to go?

 **THIS IS A THIRD PARTY VERSION**.
 This version is not the official one, and brings many improvements and new featuress.
 It is quicker, has smaller databse size,